 A non-invasive procedure to rejuvenate your skin.

-Microchanneling is a fairly new treatment that not many people have heard of.
+Microchanneling is a relatively new treatment that not many people have heard of.
 It is best described as the enhanced version of a “Microneedling” treatment, which you may be more familiar with.

-The microchannel procedure uses a hand held device with tiny needles that puncture the skin, creating micro wounds.
+The microchannel procedure uses a handheld device with thin needles that puncture the skin, creating micro-wounds.
 This is done across the treated area in a stamping pattern.
-All of these tiny microscopic injuries to the skin actually triggers the body’s healing response, which produces new collagen and elastin in the treated areas.
-This production causes the skin’s firmness and texture to dramatically improve.
+These tiny microscopic skin injuries trigger the body’s healing response, producing new collagen and elastin in the treated areas.
+This production results in a dramatic improvement in your skin’s firmness and texture.
 It also improves the appearance of pore size, stretch marks, and scarring.

-Microchanneling is actually a very versatile treatment that can be used to treat a number of different skin conditions all across the body.
+Microchanneling is a very versatile treatment that can treat many different skin conditions across the body.

-Fine lines and wrinkles are the most common skin condition that we see people wanting to treat with microchanneling.
-It is an especially effective treatment because the healing process that is triggered helps to “fill in” or plump the lines and wrinkles.
+Fine lines and wrinkles are the most common issues our clients want to treat with microchanneling.
+It is an incredibly effective treatment because the triggered healing process helps to “fill in” or plump the lines and wrinkles.

-The production of elastin during the healing process helps to firm the skin and improve laxity.
-We most often see clients who want skin tightening done on their necks or arms, where loose skin can occur due to aging or weight loss.
+Producing elastin during the healing process helps firm the skin and improve laxity.
+We often see clients who want skin tightening done on their necks or arms, where loose skin can occur due to aging or weight loss.

 The regeneration of collagen can improve skin tone and texture, which means blemishes from acne or scars can be dramatically improved.

-Because Microchanneling improves line and wrinkles, as well as scarring and blemishes, it is actually as suprisingly effective treatment to reduce the appearance of stretch marks.
+Because Microchanneling improves lines, wrinkles, and scarring, it is also surprisingly effective in reducing the appearance of stretch marks.

-It can be confusing with all of the different treatment options available today, to know which one is right for you.
-However, it is important that you know the differences so you can make an educated decision.
+It can be confusing with all the different treatment options available to know which one is right for you.
+Understanding these differences can help you make a more educated decision.

-Microchanneling and Microneedling are very similar treatments, with the only difference being the type of device that is used.
-Microneedling uses a roller device with micro needles that penetrate the skin as it is rolled over the treatment area.
-Microchanneling uses a stamp device, that stamps micro needles into the skin.
-Both ultimately perform the same treatment, however it has been found that the roller device used in Microneedling can cause micro-tears in the skin as it is rolled across, causing unnecessary trauma to the skin.
+Microchanneling and Microneedling are very similar treatments, with the only difference being the type of device used.
+Microneedling uses a roller device with extremely thin needles that penetrate the skin as it is rolled over the treatment area.
+Microchanneling uses a stamp device that stamps microneedles into the skin.
+Both ultimately perform the same treatment, but the roller device used in Microneedling can cause micro-tears as it rolls across, causing unnecessary trauma to the skin.

 The results are typically noticeable after just one treatment, however 3 to 6 treatments are recommended for best results.